TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

       number, function name and stack information as a 4-element tuple.
 The stack information is returned as ``None`` unless *stack_info* is ``True``.

-      The *stacklevel* parameter is passed from code calling the :meth:`debug` and other APIs.
+      The *stacklevel* parameter is passed kutoka code calling the :meth:`debug` and other APIs.
 If greater than 1, the excess is used to skip stack frames before determining the values to be returned.
-This will generally be useful when calling logging APIs from helper/wrapper code, so that the information in the event log refers not to the helper/wrapper code, but to the code that calls it.
+This will generally be useful when calling logging APIs kutoka helper/wrapper code, so that the information in the event log refers not to the helper/wrapper code, but to the code that calls it.